unix/func/README.md

   ```

 #### Command (`<NAME> command`)
-  **Implement a command.**  Class are triggered when a command is called.
+  Implement a command, `class` are triggered when a command is called.

   ```ts
   // ./cretae.ts